View the 2025 Summer Camp Guide!

 • Financial Assistance

 All financial assistance is confidential.
 Campers who have applied for financial assistance should receive notice of their award amount within 3 weeks of their application.
-If you do not receive this information, please contact the Manager of Camp and Adventure Programs or the Council Registrar.
+If you do not receive this information, please contact a member of the camp team or the Council Registrar.

 Girl Scouts of Middle Tennessee provides safe and affirming camp experiences to the girls we serve.
 We proudly offer a wide variety of activities with the goal of providing enriching experiences in areas that girls enjoy.
 We support campers wherever they are in life and feel privileged to create a safe space for those who join us.
 However, our facilities and programming limit the ways in which we can accommodate campers with differing needs.